WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Related Work

-\paragraph{Multispectral Pedestrian Detection} Multispectral pedestrian detection has attracted a growing research interest for its essential role in various applications, especially after the release of the KAIST dataset.
-With the emergence of deep learning-based techniques, the methods \cite{liu2016CleanKAIST,ARCNN2019,RPN2017Konig,MSDS2018,MLPD2021,MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet,TCDET2020,yang2022BAANet,CMPD2022,CIAN2019} based on deep neural networks have exhibited state-of-the-art performance and become the mainstream.
-Most of them typically utilize a dual-stream framework to extract RGB and infrared features both by CNN layers, while focussing on the multimodal feature extraction and crossmodal feature fusion.
+Multispectral pedestrian detection has attracted a growing research interest for its essential role in autonomous driving.
+In the past few years, deep learning-based methods \cite{MSDS2018,ARCNN2019,CIAN2019,MBNet2020,MLPD2021,CMPD2022,liu2016CleanKAIST,RPN2017Konig,tang2022piafusion,wang2022RISNet,zhang2023TripleNet,TCDET2020,yang2022BAANet} have exhibited state-of-the-art performance and become the mainstream.
+Most of them typically utilize a dual-stream framework to extract RGB and infrared features both by symmetrical neural layers.
 Liu \emph{et al}. \cite{liu2016CleanKAIST} employed four fusion architectures which fuse at different stages of feature extraction, and found that the middle fusion produced the highest accuracy.
-Based on this observation, MSDS\cite{MSDS2018} further improved the detection accuracy by refining the detection results using cascaded classification subnetwork.
-Since prior works have overlooked the position shift problem in weakly aligned multispectral images, AR-CNN\cite{ARCNN2019} tackled this problem by designing an aligned region network to adaptively align the multimodal features.
-Later, for totally unpaired multispectral images, MLPD\cite{MLPD2021} leveraged multi-label learning to obtain competitive detection accuracy in unpaired conditions.
-As for crossmodal feature fusion, beyond conventional fusion methods including pixel-wise addition\cite{ARCNN2019} and channel-dimension concatenation\cite{RPN2017Konig,MSDS2018,MLPD2021}, MBNet\cite{MBNet2020} presented a differential modality aware fusion (DMAF) module for better complementary feature extraction.
-Following the DMAF of MBNet, there witnessed a series of similar methods that improved upon MBNet and achieved state-of-the-art performance, \emph{e.g.}, PIAFusion\cite{tang2022piafusion}, RISNet\cite{wang2022RISNet}, and TINet\cite{zhang2023TripleNet}, etc. In addition to feature-level fusion, CMPD\cite{CMPD2022} conducted decision-level fusion based on Dempster's combination rule.
+Based on this observation, MSDS \cite{MSDS2018} further improved the detection accuracy by refining the detection results using cascaded classification subnetwork.
+Considering totally unpaired multispectral images, MLPD\cite{MLPD2021} leveraged multi-label learning to obtain competitive detection accuracy in unpaired conditions.
+As for crossmodal feature fusion, beyond conventional fusion methods including pixel-wise addition \cite{ARCNN2019} and channel-dimension concatenation \cite{MSDS2018,MLPD2021,RPN2017Konig}, MBNet \cite{MBNet2020} presented a differential modality aware fusion (DMAF) module for better complementary feature extraction.
+Following the DMAF paradigm of MBNet, there witnessed a series of similar methods that achieved state-of-the-art performance, \emph{e.g.}, PIAFusion \cite{tang2022piafusion}, RISNet \cite{wang2022RISNet}, and TINet \cite{zhang2023TripleNet}, etc. Employing an iterative cross-attention mechanism, ICAFusion \cite{ICAFusion} progressively refine and fuse complementary multispectral features.
+Besides, MS-DETR \cite{MS-DETR2024} explored loosely coupled fusion strategy within a multi-modal transformer decoder.
+In addition to feature-level fusion, CMPD \cite{CMPD2022} conducted decision-level fusion based on Dempster's combination rule.